pingidentity/pingdirectory-go-client/docs/AddDelegatedAdminAttributeRequest.md

 `func (o *AddDelegatedAdminAttributeRequest) HasDateTimeFormat() bool`

 HasDateTimeFormat returns a boolean if a field has been set.

+### GetIncludeInSummary

+`func (o *AddDelegatedAdminAttributeRequest) GetIncludeInSummary() bool`

+GetIncludeInSummary returns the IncludeInSummary field if non-nil, zero value otherwise.

+### GetIncludeInSummaryOk

+`func (o *AddDelegatedAdminAttributeRequest) GetIncludeInSummaryOk() (*bool, bool)`

+GetIncludeInSummaryOk returns a tuple with the IncludeInSummary field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIncludeInSummary

+`func (o *AddDelegatedAdminAttributeRequest) SetIncludeInSummary(v bool)`

+SetIncludeInSummary sets IncludeInSummary field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)